taichi/modernjs/modernjs.en.md

 For example, [OOCSS](http://oocss.org/), [BEM](http://getbem.com/), and [SMACSS](https://smacss.com/) are major naming conventions.

 Also, the efforts have also been made to write CSS more securely using meta-language such as [Sass (SCSS)](http://sass-lang.com/) or [less](http://lesscss.org/).
-The most important feature of these meta-languages ​​is to limit the scope of influence by nesting the definitions of styles.
+The most important feature of these meta-languages is to limit the scope of influence by nesting the definitions of styles.

 The meta-language is excellent as a mechanism to control the complexity of the CSS itself, but since the CSS is a mechanism for deciding what kind of appearance is given to the DOM structure, the design of the DOM structure and the design of the CSS can not be separated.